Funded Ph.D. Graduate position in agricultural N cycling and N2O flux Modeling

-I expect that these new graduate students will join the lab in Fall 2018.
-The applicants should possess a degree in ecology/biology, hydrology, meteorology, geography, earth system science, forestry, agronomy, or soil science.
-Quantitative skills and experience in terrestrial ecosystem/land surface modeling, remote sensing, geospatial and/or statistical analysis are preferable.
-I will recruit students through the Ecology and Evolutionary Biology Graduate Program (https://eeb.iastate.edu/) and the Environmental Science Graduate Program (https://enscigrad.iastate.edu/) at Iowa State University (Application due January 15, 2018).
-Please contact me in advance for more details.
+We expect flexible enrollment for new graduate students from as early as Fall 2023 to Spring 2024.
+The applicants should possess a degree in soil science, biogeochemistry, ecology, geography, earth system science, remote sensing, or related fields.
+Quantitative, coding skills and experience in terrestrial ecosystem/land surface modeling, remote sensing, and geospatial and/or statistical analysis are a plus.
+Students can apply for this position through the Ecology and Evolutionary Biology Graduate Program (https://eeb.iastate.edu/) or the Environmental Science Graduate Program (https://enscigrad.iastate.edu/) at Iowa State University.
+Detailed information on financial support can be referred to https://www.eeb.iastate.edu/financial-support.
+Please contact Dr. Chaoqun Lu (email@example.com) in advance for more details.

 The required application documents include a cover letter (outlining their qualifications and research interest), a resume, transcripts, an English proficiency score (79-iBT, 550-PBT, 6.5-IELTS, or 53-PTE) for international applicants, and three reference letters.

 Iowa State University is an AAU-member comprehensive, land grant, Carnegie Doctoral/Research Extensive University with over 36,000 students.
 The university is located in Ames (IA), only 35 miles north of Des Moines.
 Ames is one of the nation's most highly rated metropolitan areas of its size, and it is #33 on the Top 100 Best places to live in the US.